Table of Contents

 Whether you use the Online Application or call in to an Intake Specialist, you will be asked further questions.

-Depending on what kind of legal issue you have, you might be asked a lot of identifying information as well as household size, income, and asset questions.
+Depending on the legal issue, you might be asked for identifying information, household size, income, and asset details.

 Information You Might Be Asked For:

-• Any fixed debt payments (like taxes you are paying) and child support paid by anyone in your household
+→ Fixed debt payments (taxes, child support paid by anyone in the household).

 If free or low cost legal services aren’t available in your situation, we will do our best to help you learn about other options that might be available.